SurajSharmaCSE/Mern_Stack_2025/10_React/02_React_Basic/readme.md

 ## Component
     - it is a basically isolated, reuseable, independent piece of code just like function
     - type of component
-        - 1. functional component
+        - 1. functional component (hooks, state Dynamic)
-        - 2. class component
+        - 2. class component (state,render)
 ## JSX
     - HTML + JS => is called JS
     - A syntax used in React that lets you write HTML inside JavaScript.